 Improved functionality to both mill/turn and milling profiling include a refined algorithm which generates less code while maintaining accuracy.
 “This is clearly seen when a user picks solid edges or loops from a solid model.
 The code is now converted to line/arcs if possible, dramatically reducing the amount of NC output.”

 ‘Corner control’ is now available when Compensation is set to Geometry.
-In previous versions of Edgecam, the ability to break the corner was only supported when Compensation was set to Center-Line.
+In previous versions of Edgecam, the ability to break the corner was only supported when Compensation was set to Centre-Line.

 And a further enhancement has removed ‘rollovers,’ which could happen when the cycle was set to Pick Solid Faces.
 This improvement will be applied automatically when the toolpath is regenerated in Edgecam 2016 R2.